Creating a NIEM IEPD

 Customize your model

-Whether you choose to download the IEPD Starter Model, or create your own IEPD model by dragging instances from the Project Browser, you must set values for the properties of the Object instances that are appropriate to the model you are creating.
+Whether you choose to download the IEPD Starter Model, or create your own IEPD model by dragging instances from the Browser window, you must set values for the properties of the Object instances that are appropriate to the model you are creating.
 This is achieved by setting the run-state properties of the various object instances used in your IEPD model.

 The Package 'NIEM MDP Types' contains definitions for the Class 'Model Package Description', as well as a number of other Classes.
 These other Classes are referenced as classifiers for attributes of the 'Model Package Description' Class.
 Relationships between the various Classes defined in this Package can be viewed on the diagram 'NIEM-UML Model Package Description'.